romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are essential considerations when optimizing CodeQL analysis runtimes?
+Q: What are essential considerations when optimizing CodeQL analysis runtimes?
 <details><summary>Show the answer</summary><p>

 - **Schedule CodeQL runs during off-peak hours to reduce the impact on GitHub Actions usage limits**